marktjones1/Imperial_College_Capstone/docs/model_card.md

 ### Appropriate Uses
 This approach is intended for:

-•	Expensive black-box optimisation problems.
+-Expensive black-box optimisation problems.
-•	Problems where objective function evaluations are costly.
+-Problems where objective function evaluations are costly.
-•	Continuous optimisation tasks with limited evaluation budgets.
+-Continuous optimisation tasks with limited evaluation budgets.
-•	Sequential experimentation where new observations can be incorporated iteratively.
+-Sequential experimentation where new observations can be incorporated iteratively.
 Examples given in the project background documentation include radiation detection, hyperparameter tuning, and scientific drug experimentation.

 ### Inappropriate Uses
 This approach should not be used for:

-•	High-dimensional optimisation problems beyond the practical limits of Gaussian Process modelling.
+-High-dimensional optimisation problems beyond the practical limits of Gaussian Process modelling.
-•	Situations requiring immediate real-time decisions.
+-Situations requiring immediate real-time decisions.
-•	Problems where objective functions are highly discontinuous or noisy.
+-Problems where objective functions are highly discontinuous or noisy.
-•	Applications requiring guarantees of finding a global optimum.
+-Applications requiring guarantees of finding a global optimum.